College baseball roundup: Southern Miss walks it off, Mississippi State sweeps, Ole Miss drops finale - The Vicksburg Post

 Louisiana-Monroe 8, Ole Miss 3

-Michael Cervantes went 3-for-5 with one RBI and two runs scored, Andrew Beesley and Michael Holt each hit RBI singles, and Louisiana-Monroe (6-6) beat Ole Miss (13-3) on Sunday to avoid a series sweep in Oxford.
+Michael Cervantes went 3-for-5 with one RBI and two runs scored, former Hinds Community College star Andrew Beesley and Michael Holt each hit RBI singles, and Louisiana-Monroe (6-6) beat Ole Miss (13-3) on Sunday to avoid a series sweep in Oxford.

 Beesley and Cervantes both singled in runs during a five-run fourth inning that turned out to be the difference for the Warhawks.